garyns/npmtool/README.md

 #### Folder Structure

 Npmtool requires all your npm modules to be in a common folder. `npmtool.json` contains the configuration (more on that later).

-For example, lets say logging, dbservices utils, and users are all npm modules, and server-app is the main app which uses these modules.
+For example, lets say we have modules called *logging*, *dbservices*, *utils*, and *users*, with *server-app* being our main app that uses these modules.

 Lets also assume that